SingleManTH/agiletoolkit.org/docs/data/dsql/defining-queries.md

 ## Expressions & Subqueries

-Expressions & Subqueries are used in a number of query definition methods, so we'll deal with them first.
+Expressions & Subqueries are used in a number of query definition methods, so we'll cover them first.

 ### Expressions